notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/deploying.md

 ### Elastic Beanstalk - Health Monitoring

+- Beanstalk has a full monitoring suite available in the service itself
-- Health agent pushes metrics to CloudWatch
+- Health agents are available inside each EC2 instance within Beanstalk and that is going to push metrics to CloudWatch
 - Checks for app health, publishes health events

 ## AWS CodeDeploy

-- We want to deploy our application automatically
+- We want to deploy our application **automatically**
+- Difference from Beanstalk is that it is a bit more permissive and it does not need a Beanstalk or CloudFormation
+- If your application is in version 1 and you want to upgrade it to version 2, CodeDeploy will find us a way to do this
-- Works with EC2 Instances
+- CodeDeploy works with two things:
+  - EC2 Instances - where many EC2 instances want to upgrade application from version 1 to 2
-- Works with On-Premises Servers
+  - On-Premises Servers - again it helps to upgrade application from version 1 to 2
-- Hybrid service
+- Hybrid service - as it works for both On-Premises, and for EC2 instances
-- Servers / Instances must be provisioned and configured ahead of time with the CodeDeploy Agent
+- It allows you to work with any kind of servers.
+However, the servers / instances must be provisioned and configured ahead of time.
+- You must configure them to install the CodeDeploy Agent which assist you to do these upgrades
+- Basically, CodeDeploy allows people to do the transition from On-Premises to AWS by using the same way to deploy the application either with your On-Premises Servers, or your EC2 instances with the same single interface

+## AWS CodeCommit - Important - Deprecation

+- On July 25th, 2024, AWS abruptly discontinues CodeCommit
+- New customers cannot use the service
+- AWS recommends to migrate to an external Git solution

 ## AWS CodeCommit

 - Before pushing the application code to servers, it needs to be stored somewhere
-- Developers usually store code in a repository, using the Git technology
+- Developers usually store **code in a repository, using the Git technology**
-- A famous public offering is GitHub, AWS’ competing product is CodeCommit
+- A famous public offering is GitHub, AWS’ competing product is **CodeCommit**
 - CodeCommit:
-  - Source-control service that hosts Git-based repositories
+  - Source-control service that **hosts Git-based repositories**
-  - Makes it easy to collaborate with others on code
+  - Makes it easy to **collaborate with others on code**
-  - The code changes are automatically versioned
+  - The code changes are automatically **versioned**
 - Benefits:
-  - Fully managed
+  - Fully managed code repository
-  - Scalable & highly available
+  - Scalable & highly available, but also lives within your AWS accounts
-  - Private, Secured, Integrated with AWS
+  - Private, Secured, Integrated with all AWS services

 ## AWS CodeBuild

 - Code building service in the cloud (name is obvious)
-- Compiles source code, run tests, and produces packages that are ready to be deployed (by CodeDeploy for example)
+- **Compiles source code, run tests, and the output of which is going to produce packages that are ready to be deployed (by CodeDeploy for example)**
+- CodeBuild is going to retrieve this code from CodeCommit, run some scripts that you have defined, build your code to produce some ready-to-deploy artifacts
-- Benefits:
+- **Benefits:**
   - Fully managed, serverless
   - Continuously scalable & highly available
   - Secure